They Stole a Million: Reception

 They Stole a Million received generally positive reception from video game critics.
+It received a Your Sinclair Megagame award.

 Legacy

 A remake based on the IP was created under the name Der Clou!(The Clue!), followed by a sequel, The Sting!, from the developer's house that was known at the time as Neo Software.
 They would go on to be assimilated into the Rockstar Games umbrella of developers.